Using the API

 When to use session tokens

-- Web and mobile apps where a human types their credentials at login time.
+- A web app or a mobile app, where a person types their credentials at sign-in.

-- Short-lived scripts or one-off API calls where you can sign in at the start and discard the tokens when done.
+- A short script or a single API call.
+You sign in at the start and discard the tokens at the end.

 Pros and cons